jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Pricing/Billing-Overview.md

 #### NAT Instance Gateway

-The NAT instance gateway created by the VM currently only costs the VM and EIP.
+The NAT instance gateway created by the VM currently charge only for  the VM and EIP.

 See: [VM Price](/documentation/Elastic-Compute/Virtual-Machines/Pricing/Billing-Overview.md),
 [public IP price](/documentation/Networking/Elastic-IP/Pricing/Price-Overview.md) .